ComVIC20/digital-cv/README.md

 # Mark D. Hamm

 _A construction professional with a unique a unique skill set with industry exposure in a diverse cross section of fields.
-Responsible for the sucessful delivery of customer projects.
-My focus being to meet the goals and objectives of the project on time providing clients with industry expertise and leadership in cost managment, estimation, execution and scheduling_
+Responsible for the successful delivery of customer projects.
+My focus being to meet the goals and objectives of the project on time providing clients with industry expertise and leadership in cost management, estimation, execution, and scheduling_

 [Email](mailto:mark.d.hamm@outlook.com.com) / [Website](https:///) / [LinkedIn](https://www.linkedin.com/in/carolstran/) / [GitHub](https://github.com/ComVIC20/) / [Twitter](https://twitter.com/mark-hamm-60ba4934/) / [DEV](https://dev.to//)